 We have only announced it today.
 I have only just asked Dame Sally Davies to take forward this important work.
 There is a lot of detail to be filled in, in consultation with her and others.
 We will return to the House to fill in some of the detail that my hon.
 Friend asks for.

 I thank the Minister for his help so far.
 I thank him, in particular, for the meeting that we had with my constituent Danielle Gibson about her daughter, Sophia.
 The Minister will know, and the House needs to know, that Darren and Danielle Gibson took their daughter Sophia to Holland to receive cannabis oil, under prescription and controlled.
-During the three weeks they were there, she had only one seizure out of the dozens that she has every day.
+During the three weeks they were there, she had only one seizure instead of the dozens that she has every day.
 In the past 48 hours, she has not eaten or slept.
 At this moment in time, there is six months of cannabis oil available for her, paid for, sitting in Holland for her to collect.
 What will I tell my constituents?
 How long will the process take?

 As the hon.
 Gentleman and I have discussed before, and in the presence of Danielle, there is a mechanism—a process—that can lead to a legal, sustainable solution to this through a licensing process that needs to be clinically led.
 In this case, it is devolved to the Northern Ireland Administration, as he well knows.
 There is a process.
 We are feeling our way.
 We all want to drive this fast, but it does need to be done properly.
 In the situation that we had this week with Billy, we were responding to an emergency situation where clinical leads inside an institution came to us and said, “We need this on an emergency, limited-duration basis.”
 The long-term solution for Billy now has to be clinically led, but we were responding to an emergency situation.